Global Female Talents in Finance and Business

 Costs

-The program fee is 850€.
+The program fee is 950€.

 What is included in the program fee?

-• 3 weeks of academic courses
+• 3 weeks of academic courses, workshops, and company visits

 • Course materials